yvesgurcan/cloudformation-examples/README.md

 - Hello Bucket

-A simple template that create an S3 bucket configured to serve webpages.
+A simple template that creates an S3 bucket configured to serve webpages.

 - Lambda/Dynamo